Configuring policies

 To configure a policy that allows access to a specific application for users who will have the policy:

-3. Configure a filter for your application, see: #how-to-configure-a-filter-that-checks-for-a-specific-application
+3. Configure a condition for your application, see: Configuring policies

 4. Go to Access control - Policy based tab